Huurcheck Jongeren

 6 Deposit not returned?
 Reclaim it!
 You can do it up to 5 years after moving out

-The amount of a deposit must be reasonable, up to a maximum of 2 times the amount of the basic rent.
-At the end of your contract, you are required to return the property in the same condition as it was at the beginning of the lease, and you should receive your deposit back.
-The landlord can only (partially) withhold the deposit if they can prove that you are responsible for damages.
-We sometimes see that tenants don’t get their deposit back at all and see plenty of unjustified deductions.
-Don’t accept this – in such cases, you are entitled to get your money back!
+The amount of the deposit must be reasonable, a maximum of 2 times the amount of the basic rent (excluding service costs and/or utility charges).
+At the end of the lease, you should leave the house in the same condition as it was at the beginning of the lease and get the deposit back.
+The landlord may only withhold (part of) the security deposit if he can prove that you are responsible for damage to the property (small repairs e.g. showerhead).
+Damage to the property due to normal use, i.e. wear and tear are the landlord’s responsibility.
+Damage (intentional or not) caused by you will have to be compensated or repaired by you.

 !WOON provides free information, advice, and support on housing and renting.

-For questions or assistance, visit one of our locations, mail us or contact us at +31 20 5230 130.
+For questions or assistance, visit one of our locations, fill out our contactform or contact us at +31 20 5230 130.

 Artikel delen: